 Words of Wisdom: "What I need is perspective.
 The illusion of depth, created by a frame, the arrangement of shapes on a flat surface."

 The Timely Tale: Fertility rates in women are at a staggering low in this patriarchal society of the slight future, which results in a slave trade.
 Women with the ability to conceive are kidnapped, bought, and owned by wealthy families to keep their lineage alive at violent costs.
 The scariest part is that Atwood does such an expert job at creating this world with rules that we begin to accept as not at all far-fetched and with the potential to unravel in our reality.
-How is it that something like this is easier to believe than something involving vampires and wizards?
+How is it that something like The Handmaid's Tale is easier to believe than something involving vampires and wizards?

 Words of Wisdom: "'Even so, there were times I saw freshness and beauty.
 I could smell the air, and I really loved rock 'n' roll.'
 'Dance,' said the Sheep Man.
 'Yougottadance.Don'teventhinkwhy.
 Starttothink,yourfeetstop.
 Yourfeetstop,wegetstuck.'"